danielguillan/quantity-queries/README.md

 # Quantity Queries mixins

-Simple item quantity queries mixins for Sass.
+Simple quantity queries mixins for Sass.
+Use quantity as a condition.
+Learn more about quantity queries in this [http://alistapart.com/article/quantity-queries-for-css](A List Apart article).

 [![Build Status](https://travis-ci.org/danielguillan/quantity-queries.svg?branch=master)](https://travis-ci.org/danielguillan/quantity-queries)